Description

 Location

 Vineyard Wind 1 is located in federal wind energy area OCS-A-0501, 15 miles south of Martha’s Vineyard and Nantucket, and 35 miles from mainland Massachusetts.
 The location was determined through a multi-year, intergovernmental task force process, which carefully considered scientific data and public input.
-This area boasts powerful, reliable wind speeds and ideal site conditions to support wind turbines.
+Two submarine cables were installed along a carefully sited route from the offshore substation to the landing point onshore at Covell’s Beach in Barnstable.
+The route was selected after extensive geological surveys of the area to avoid sensitive habitats.

 Licensing Information